adobe/helix-home/docs/observation/howto-add-task.md

 ## set up service bus

 1. go to [service bus in azure portal](https://portal.azure.com/#@adobe.onmicrosoft.com/resource/subscriptions/07d1d753-4bfc-4012-9958-35592a40a3fa/resourceGroups/helix-prod/providers/Microsoft.ServiceBus/namespaces/hlxobs/topics)
-2. create new topic: `tripodsan/helix-pages-test/master`
+2. create a new topic: `tripodsan/helix-pages-test/master`
 3. go to the topic
 4. create a new subscription: `cache-flush`

 ## set up task-controller

-So goal is to create a trigger for the repository that is observed, which will invoke all the task-controllers that are subscribed to it. currently this is only possible by creating a bunch of openwhisk objects
+The goal is to create a trigger for the repository that is observed, which will invoke all the task-controllers that are subscribed to it. currently this is only possible by creating a bunch of openwhisk objects

 ![observation-trigger](./observation-trigger.png)

-- The `trigger` is triggered and sets the `TOPIC_NAME` param to the payload.
+- The `trigger` is triggered and sets the `AZURE_SERVICE_BUS_TOPIC_NAME` param to the payload.
 - Via the `rule` it invokes the `sequence` that has 2 components:
-  - the `bound/proxy` action, that lives in the bound package and adds the `SUBSCRIPTION` param to the payload
+  - the `bound/proxy` action, that lives in the bound package and adds the `AZURE_SERVICE_BUS_SUBSCRIPTION_NAME` param to the payload
   - the `controller@latest` action, which is a sequence that contains the real `controller@v1.2.3` action.